m3ntallyilll/ThcaStore/README.md

 ---

-**Note**: This application is designed for legal cannabis markets only.
-Users must be 21+ and comply with local and state cannabis laws.
+**Note**: This application is designed for legal hemp THCA markets only.
+We are a THCA reseller specializing in hemp-derived products.
+Users must be 21+ and comply with local and state hemp laws.